Everything you need to know about Blue Whale Watching in Loreto

 About blue whales

 Blue whales are part of the baleen family.
 They spend a lot of time in shallower waters or at the surface, feeding on planktonic creatures like krill.
 They use plates (teeth) in their mouths to sieve food from water.
-From the surface, their skin appears grey but in the water it appears a true blue colour.
-Blue whales are gentle creatures and don’t display acrobatic or interactive behaviours like grey whales and humpback whales, who also migrate down to Baja California Sur each year.
+From the surface, their skin appears grey but in the water, it appears a true blue colour.
+Blue whales are gentle creatures and don’t display acrobatic or interactive behaviours like grey whales in Baja and humpback whales in Cabo, who also migrate down to Baja California Sur each year.

 Due to aggressive hunting in the 20th century, blue whales were driven to the brink of extinction.
 The International Whaling Commission banned all blue whale hunting in 1966.
 While efforts are being made to conserve the species, they are unfortunately still endangered.